benuav/Realtime_Data_Visualization/README.md

 I realized the d3 choropleth draw the map and block, then change the colour is not what I need.

 I want use D3 load csv data, display mark on real google map.

+PS: my business plan:
+this is why I use google map istead of draw our own shap of map, because the client can be the machine companly, the machine can be located on anywhere on the earth. the AI system can be a optional module for machine, the controller will be direact connect to the AI system, hence the machine can auto adjust the angle of pan.

+--------ends-----------